CiscoDevNet/appdynamics-ansible/README.md

 ```

 ## Playbooks
-Example playbooks for each agent type is provided in the `playbooks` folder in the collection.
-You can either reference the playbooks in the collection installation folder, or access the examples in the GitHub repository.
+Example playbooks for each agent type is provided in the collections's `playbooks` folder.
+You should either reference the example playbooks in the collection installation folder, or access the examples in the GitHub <a href="https://github.com/Appdynamics/appdynamics-ansible/tree/master/playbooks"> repository </a>.

+The `var/playbooks/controller.yaml` file is meant to contain constant variables such as `enable_ssl`, `controller_port`, etc. You may either use this var or overwrite the variables in the playbooks - whatever works best for you.

 ## Java agent

-For testing purposes you can specify the target controller parameters either directly in the
-sample playbooks, or you can include them as shown below from the provided common "controller.yaml" file.

 ```yml
 ---